-For purposes of this discussion, we are talking about social security payments that get reported to you and the IRS on a tax form SSA-1099.
-These are social security retirement income, survivor benefits, and Social Security Disability Insurance (SSDI) payments.
+For purposes of this discussion, we’re talking about social security payments that get reported to you and the IRS on a tax form SSA-1099.
+These are Social Security retirement income, survivor benefits, and Social Security Disability Insurance (SSDI) payments.

 But what about the other 85 percent?

 If half of your social security income, plus any other taxable income (plus tax-exempt interest), is below the “base amount,” none of your social security is taxed.
-So NO taxes on social security if you are below the base amount (using the previous calculation) listed for your filing status:
+So NO taxes on social security if you’re below the base amount (using the previous calculation) listed for your filing status: